Are Automotive Warning Lights Accurate?

 If a warning light comes on and stays on, then most likely there's an issue with the indicated area which should be addressed by the driver or an auto maintenance professional.
 A repair shop or even a vehicle maintenance supply store will be able to diagnose the problem accurately using an OBD code reader.
 The code readers plug in to the vehicle's diagnostic system and tell the reader which sensor or sensors have been tripped.
 Because the reader can pinpoint what area of the vehicle is sending the code, the warning lights provide an accurate picture of what type of maintenance is required.

-For more information about automotive warning lights and other related topics, follow the links on the next page.
+For more information about automotive warning lights and other related topics, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing

 - How Car Computers Work

 - How Hypercars Work

 - What makes a digital car digital?

 - Will car repairs in the future financially cripple you?

 - EPA (Environmental Protection Agency).
 "On-Board Diagnostics: Frequently Asked Questions."
 Nov.
 18, 2009.
 (Dec.
 5, 2009) http://www.epa.gov/obd/questions.htm